 While I’ve slipped and don’t meditate daily as I should, I still hold on to many things I learned in that class and what it taught me about listening to my body and my heart.

 Products That Have Helped Me Most

-CBD Oil – The CBD oil from Liberty Lixir was the first thing I found that really helped my sleep.
+CBD Oil – The CBD oil was the first thing I found that really helped my sleep.
 Instead of laying in bed for hours reading while hoping to fall asleep.
-A couple of drops of Liberty Lixir 1000 under my tongue and I’m out within about 15 minutes.
+A dropper full of CBD oil under my tongue and I’m out within about 15 minutes.
 It takes me a lot longer to read a book now, but it’s worth it.

 CBD-based lotions and salves – In 2014 I did something to my shoulder.. we still don’t know what.
 A year later, when The Fay Farm first sent me a sample of their Warming Muscle Rub I was still in pain.
 I’d tried a lot of things at that point and the Warming Muscle Rub was the only thing to that point that had helped.

 Following that introduction to cbd oil-based lotions and salves I’ve tried several others and I really enjoy the Qi of Calm from Resonant Botanicals.
 It’s a light lavender-scented lotion that really calms the burning in my hands and feet that often pops up just before bedtime.

 Oska Pulse – I was skeptical about this device when they sent it to me.
 When I received it I’d been dealing with the shoulder issue for almost three years.
 Physical therapy had relieved the pain to a degree, but I was still unable to do many things (write by hand, wear a bra, paint, work-out).

 After several months of inconsistent use I saw a major improvement when I attended a conference and sat down and wrote for two days straight.